mavaddat/docker-dev/docs/faqs.md

 ## Changing your MySQL Root password

-If data already exists in your MySQL data store (eg. you've started the MySQL container in the past), simply changing the `.env` `MYSQL_ROOT_PASSWORD` will not change the password.
+If data already exists in your MySQL data store (e.g., you've started the MySQL container in the past), simply changing the `.env` `MYSQL_ROOT_PASSWORD` will not change the password.
 Instead, you need to follow the following steps:

 - Update `MYSQL_ROOT_PASSWORD` in `.env`, to your new password
 - Build, start and exec into your MySQL container: `docker compose exec mysql bash`